GhostPack/SharpDPAPI/README.md

 Login Data files can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys, or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 A specific Login Data file can be specified with `/target:FILE`.
-A remote `/server:SERVER` can be specified if a `/pvk` is also supplied.
+A remote `/server:SERVER` can be specified if a `/pvk` or `/password` is also supplied.
 If triaging newer Chrome/Edge instances, a `/statekey:X` AES state key can be specified.

 By default, logins are displayed in a csv format.
 This can be modified with `/format:table` for table output.
 Also, by default only non-null password value entries are displayed, but all values can be displayed with `/showall`.